-The company's ratio of liabilities to assets of these two years are 39.07% and 37.52%, respectively.
-Ratio of long-term capital to property, plant and equipment of these two years are 583.23% and 615.61%, respectively.
+The company's ratio of liabilities to assets of these two years are 33.73% and 39.07%, respectively.
+Ratio of long-term capital to property, plant and equipment of these two years are 468.64% and 583.23%, respectively.
 As the ratio of long-term capital to property, plant and equipment is much higher than 100%, it shows that the long-term capital can fulfill the need of property, plant and equipment and the financial structure is solid.
 As for solvency, the quick ratio and current ratio being greater than 100% shows that the working capital can fulfill the need of current liabilities.
-Due to the business growth, our profitability, the return on assets, return on equity, and net profit ratio all increased significantly compared with 2020.
+Due to the business growth, our profitability, the return on assets, return on equity, and net profit ratio all increased significantly compared with the last year.